 In the framework of the EU4Digital Initiative, the European Union supports the digital economy and society in the Eastern Partner countries, fostering the harmonisation of digital markets in the region, in order to deliver integrated online services for citizens, public administrations and businesses.

 Key to achieving this objective are the six EU4Digital networks of correspondents from the partner countries and the EU Member States responsible for specific policy areas, which were set up at the Eastern Partnership Ministerial Meeting on the Digital Community in October 2016.
-The EU4Digital networks serve as platforms for sharing best practices and experiences among Eastern Partners and with the EU, promoting synergies and developing joint projects and roadmaps for the period 2017-2019, and focusing on concrete and achievable deliverables that are aimed at improving the life of citizens and the competitiveness of businesses.
+The EU4Digital networks serve as platforms for sharing best practices and experiences among Eastern Partners and with the EU, promoting synergies and developing joint projects and roadmaps, and focusing on concrete and achievable deliverables that are aimed at improving the life of citizens and the competitiveness of businesses.

 The Eastern Partnership Electronic Communications Regulators Network (EaPeReg) is an independent platform of National Regulatory Authorities for Electronic Communications Networks and Services.
 There are three main working groups within the EaPeReg Network – the Roaming Expert Working group (REWG), Benchmarking Expert Working group (BEWG) and Spectrum Expert Working group (SEWG).